GinesOrtiz/AngularJS-Vitamin/README.md

 * Http interceptor to inject Header authentication
 * Bootstrap + UI Bootstrap
 * SASS styles for each module and view

+# Comments on code
+Almost every file from features folder has comments to explain how it works and the practices that I recommend to use based on multiple guidelines I read.
+It's highly recommended to read all file's comments.

 # Pre-requisites
 * nodeJS